 4.3 Minimum Account Balance.
 Where the Order Form expressly requires Customer to maintain a minimum account balance or to deposit a minimum amount in a prepaid account, Customer will ensure the account balance is at all times sufficient to cover the fees for at least one average transaction, where an average transaction is defined as the average cost of all transactions initiated by Customer during the previous three (3) month period.
 If Customer fails to maintain the minimum account balance, Descartes may invoice the Customer for an amount equivalent to one-half of the regular recurring fee and suspend the provision of services until that invoice is paid.
 If Customer is paying by credit card, direct debit, or other similar automatic means, Customer agrees that Descartes may automatically bill the Customer’s payment method on file the invoice amount.

 4.4 Collection Expenses.
-Customer agrees to reimburse Descartes for any and all collection related expenses, including reasonable attorney fees, incurred by Descartes in the collection of any amounts owed to Descartes pursuant to the Agreement.
+Unless otherwise prohibited or limited by law, Customer agrees to reimburse Descartes for any and all collection related expenses, including reasonable attorney fees, incurred by Descartes in the collection of any amounts owed to Descartes pursuant to the Agreement.

 4.5 Credit Card or ACH Payments.
 Customers paying Fees by either credit card or automated clearing house (“ACH”) debit entries, shall provide all necessary credit card or account information (the “Payment Information”) to facilitate payment.
 Customer shall submit its Payment Information to Descartes through an account at https://shop.descartes.com, or other similar sites as specified by Descartes, and promptly update the Payment Information if it changes.
 Customer authorizes Descartes and gives permission to Customer’s financial institution to use the Payment Information for the purpose of paying the Fees payable under this Agreement, including any late, early termination, default, processing, overuse, penalty, insufficient funds or NSF, or interest fees owed under the Agreement.
 Customer agrees to be bound by any rules Customer’s financial institution requires for pre-authorized electronic funds payments and is responsible for all fees charged by Customer’s financial institution associated with the Payment Information.
 If Customer’s Payment Information is inaccurate and Descartes is unable to withdraw or charge Customer using its Payment Information for the Fees due, Customer may be subject to applicable late or interest fees, chargeback fees, and any other fees or charges assessed by Customer’s financial institution or Descartes.
 Neither Descartes or any of its subsidiaries or affiliates shall bear any liability or responsibility for any losses of any kind that Customer may incur as a result of services incorrectly billed, for any delay in the actual date on which a Customer’s payment is debited or charged by Descartes or any services charges levied by Customer’s financial institution.